Chapter 6: Building Real Taproot Contracts#

 Digital goods sales |

-Buyer gets unlock key after payment; seller retains refund authority |
+Buyer unlocks with a key after payment; seller keeps a refund path |

 Bounty tasks |